Last Chance to See: Radio

 The mountain gorilla and northern white rhino, although the subject of chapters in the book, did not appear in the radio series.

+The series also features short descriptive pieces narrated by Peter Jones, written and performed in the same style as Jones's role as The Book in the radio series of The Hitchhiker's Guide to the Galaxy.

 Book

 In 1990, an accompanying book was published in the UK, describing the various adventures that duo had encountered on journeys, often with a comic tone.
 The book covers most of the radio episodes, but excludes the Juan Fernández fur seal and the Amazonia manatee.
 It includes some colour photographs taken by Carwardine.

 The first American hardcover edition was published by Harmony Books in 1991 (under ISBN 0-517-58215-5) and the first German paperback edition was published in 1992 by Heyne (under ISBN 3-453-06115-2).
 These editions carry slightly different photographs of the journeys.
 An abridged audiobook, read by Adams, was also published.

 In the posthumous biography and essay collection, The Salmon of Doubt, Adams describes Last Chance to See as his favourite work.